Hexagonal Jug with Dionysiac Symbols

 Not on View

-Neck free blown.
-Body blown into a multipart mold of two vertical sections, each including one-half of the shoulder, joined to a cup-shaped base section which included the fluted area around the bottom (MCT V C).
-Mold seams concealed within the decoration.
-Tip of handle drawn out thin.
+DescriptionThis hexagonal jug, classified as mold-blown and tooled glass, is made from translucent to transparent light grayish blue glass with a similarly colored handle.
+The neck was free blown, while the body and lower neck were blown into a multipart mold of two vertical sections, each incorporating half of the shoulder, joined to a cup-shaped base section that included the fluted area around the bottom (MCT V C).
+The seams of the mold are hidden within the decoration, and the tip of the handle was drawn out thin.

-Rim folded outward, upward, and inward.
-Tall cylindrical neck.
-Convex shoulder and convex bottom joined by a hexagonal body.
-Flat base with two raised concentric circles around a central knob on the underside.
-Bifurcated handle applied to shoulder and attached to rim with projecting thumbrest above.
-Handle positioned above panel 3.
+The vessel features a rim folded outward, upward, and inward, a tall cylindrical neck, and a convex shoulder and bottom that form a hexagonal body.
+The flat base includes two raised concentric circles around a central knob.
+A bifurcated handle, attached to the shoulder and rim with a projecting thumbrest, is positioned above panel 3.

-On the shoulder and the lower part of neck, a frieze of twenty-two thick ribs.
-On the body, six rectangular panels, each containing a Dionysiac symbol.
-In the panels, from left to right: 1, crossed double-ended thyrsoi over a raised knob; 2, a footed jug with a spout to the left and a high handle to the right; 3, a footed amphora with high handles; 4, a syrinx (pan pipes) with six reeds of the same length and two narrow crossbindings; 5, a circular object decorated with concentric rings (probably a phiale); and 6, a footed crater with high handles.
-Around the bottom, a frieze of twenty-four upturned tongues in raised outline.
+A frieze of twenty-two thick ribs decorates the shoulder and lower neck.
+Six rectangular panels on the body each contain a Dionysiac symbol: crossed double-ended thyrsoi above a raised knob; a footed jug with a spout and high handle; a footed amphora; a syrinx (pan pipes) with six reeds and two crossbindings; a circular object decorated with concentric rings, probably a phiale; and a footed crater with high handles.
+Around the base is a frieze of twenty-four upturned tongues in raised outline.

 Published ReferencesStern, E. Marianne, Roman Mold-blown Glass: The First through Sixth Centuries, Rome, "L'Erma" di Bretschneider, 1995, p.
 164-165, no. 72.Probably second quarter of the first century